silmarp/site/src/content/_index.md

 Aside from programming and technology I'm interested in sandbox and automation games, animes and manga.

 # Occupation
 Currently unemployed (interested in hiring, contact me).

 # Education
-Undergraduate Bachelor of Computer Information Systems at [University of São Paulo](https://www5.usp.br/)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/)
+Undergraduate Bachelor of Computer Information Systems at [University of São Paulo](https://www5.usp.br/)'s [Institute of Mathematics and Computer Sciences](https://www.icmc.usp.br/en/).

+## Extracurricular activities
+Member and co-founder of [GELOS](https://gelos.club/sobre/), an [ICMC](https://www.icmc.usp.br/en/) extension group focused on promoting free and open source software to the community.

 # Experience
 ## Web scraping freelance (2021):